kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 }
 ```
   - If `remainingTime` > 0 , a reconcile request should be queued with a `remainingTime` delay.
-  - If `remainingTime` <= 0 , the workload should be deactivated `wl.spec.Active = *false`, the `wl.status.accumulatedPastExecutionTimeSeconds` set to 0, and a relevant event recorded.
+  - If `remainingTime` <= 0 , the workload's deactivation is triggered, the `wl.status.accumulatedPastExecutionTimeSeconds` set to 0, and a relevant event recorded.

 #### Jobs / Jobframework